 Earthly Peace in the Heavenly Dark

-This is a special time of year, and yet its character is obscured by frenzied shopping, party making, cooking, and gathering.
-It’s not that any of these is bad by itself, but the frenzy, now, there’s the problem.
-Chanukah, Advent, Christmas, Yule…none of these holidays demand frenetic activity.
+The character of the season becomes obscured by frenzied shopping, party making, cooking, and gathering.
+Frenzy is the problem.
+Chanukah, Advent, Yule, Christmas, Kwanzaa…none of these holidays demand frenetic activity.
 And still, the quality of this time of year tends to be frantic.

 This season calls for attention, for anticipation, for rest, and most of all, for peace.